monbro/chrome-extension-pagenote-for-notion/README.md

 ## Data Storage

 ### Storage Method
-- Notes are stored in **Chrome Sync Storage** by default
+- Notes are stored in **your Notion workspace** via the Notion API
-- This ensures notes persist when the extension is disabled (but not when removed)
-- Falls back to local storage if sync quota is exceeded
+- Credentials (API key and database ID) are stored in Chrome local storage
+- No data is stored on any external servers - all communication is direct with Notion

 ### What Gets Saved
-- Note content (HTML format)
+- Note content (HTML format stored in Notion blocks)
+- URL (the webpage URL for the note)
-- Page title (for better organization)
+- Page title (the webpage title)
-- Domain enable/disable states
+- All stored in your personal Notion database

-### Backup Recommendations
+### Why Notion?
-- Use the Export feature regularly to create backups
-- Export before removing the extension (data is cleared on removal)
-- Import after reinstalling to restore your notes
+- Access your notes from any device (web, mobile, desktop)
+- Full Notion features available (sharing, collaboration, formatting, etc.)
+- Your data stays in your account - total privacy
+- Better than browser storage which is limited and device-specific

 ## Technical Details

 ### Architecture
-- **Manifest V3** compliant
+- **Manifest V3** compliant modern extension
-- **Service Worker** for background tasks
+- **Service Worker** (background.js) for domain management and API calls
 - **Side Panel API** for the note editor interface
+- **Notion API** (notion-service.js) for all data operations
 - **Contenteditable** for rich text editing
+- **Message Passing** between content scripts, side panel, and background worker

+### Key Files
+- **background.js** - Domain-based panel state management, Notion API routing
+- **sidepanel.js** - Note editor, formatting, auto-save, load state management
+- **notion-service.js** - Complete Notion API wrapper with schema detection
+- **dashboard.js** - Notes listing, search, delete functionality
+- **content.js** - Note existence detection for current URL

 ### Permissions
 - `sidePanel`: Required for the side panel interface
-- `storage`: Required for saving notes
+- `storage`: Required for saving Notion credentials
 - `tabs`: Required to detect current page and get page titles
+- `contextMenus`: Required for context menu "Add to note" feature
 - `<all_urls>`: Required to work on all websites
+- `https://api.notion.com/*`: Required to communicate with Notion API

 ### Browser Compatibility
 - ✅ Chrome 109+